How to read these Transistor Temperature-Power Derating Curves

 The derating chart is made up of a number of curves.

-The top most curve [dashed line] is thermal run-away and cannot be used as a derate design curve since it exceeds the maximum ratings for the 2N2904.
+If the top most curve is a dashed line then this is thermal run-away and cannot be used as a derate design curve since it exceeds the maximum ratings for the component [2N2904 in the above example].
 Operating under this curve using these mounting conditions assures the device will not have a thermal runaway.

 The next curve [solid line] represents the 2N2904 operating at its maximum junction temperature [Tj].
 In truth no derating has occurred by using this curve, as the device is being operated at its maximum limit of 200C.